GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/user-group.md

 ## User Registration
 The Gluu Server is shipped with a user registration script that can be used to enable basic user registration.
-The registration page can be found at `https://<hostname>/identity/register`.

 When possible we recommend handling user registration locally in your app, then pushing the user information to the Gluu Server via SCIM.
 This will give you more control and flexibility in defining the exact registration process.
 Also, since oxTrust was primarily designed as an admin interface, it is frequently not Internet facing and therefore the registration page may not be available to a user on the web.